 15. THERE IS GOOD IN EVERYONE AND BEAUTY IN EVERYTHING.

 I really believe this, even if it’s difficult to find.

 Self explanatory.
-Don’t walk away knowing there was something you could have done to help someone who needed you.
+Don’t walk away knowing there was something you could have done to help someone that needed you.

 I am a professional procrastinator.
 I know this is true, but I still struggle with it.
 A work in progress!